vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 **Request Parameters**

-**Here we need to Pass the Customer ID in the path of the API request and Data via the body section to update the record on behalf of the customerID.**

-**nd data will be passed via the body section to update the record on the behalf of customerID.**
+Here we need to Pass the Customer ID in the path of the API request and Data via the body section to update the record on behalf of the customerID and data will be passed via the body section to update the record on the behalf of customerID.

 |Name|In|Type|Required|Description|
 | :- | :- | :- | :- | :- |